Knowledge Base: E-commerce Accounting and VAT Compliance

 VAT and transactions with EU contractors

-When planning commercial transactions with foreign counterparties from the European Union, it is important to understand the principles related to VAT.
-In such cases, it is necessary to register as an EU VAT taxpayer, especially in the context of intra-community acquisition of goods and intra-community supply of goods.
+When planning commercial transactions with counterparties from other EU Member States, it is important to understand the rules governing intra-Community supplies and acquisitions.
+In such cases, registration as an EU VAT taxpayer is generally required — particularly in the context of intra-Community acquisition of goods and intra-Community supply of goods.

-The procedures related to intra-community transactions can be complex, so it is a good idea to consult with us and ensure correct and compliant VAT settlement in the context of EU trade.
+The procedures related to intra-Community transactions can be complex.
+We are happy to assist you in ensuring correct and compliant VAT settlement in the context of EU trade.

 Need help?